khulnasoft/AiKit/docs/overview/deep_dive/ivy_frontends_tests.rst

         )

-* We specify the :code:`class_tree` to be :meth:`ivy.functional.frontends.numpy.array` which is the path to the class in ivy namespace.
+* We specify the :code:`class_tree` to be :meth:`aikit.functional.frontends.numpy.array` which is the path to the class in aikit namespace.
 * We specify the function that is used to initialize the array, for jax, we use :code:`numpy.array` to create a :code:`numpy.ndarray`.
 * We specify the :code:`method_name` to be :meth:`__add__` which is the path to the method in the frontend class.